lorinachey/generative-3d-occupancy/README.md

 This repo demonstrates generative 3D occupany mapping using a diffusion model.

 # Works
+If this work inspires yours, please consider citing the relevant papers.

 This idea was introduced in SceneSense:
 ```